icsm-au/metadata-working-group/docs/_defs/DistributionInfo.md

 guides: [Metadata, Services]
 ---
 #  Distribution Info ★★★★★
 *Commonly the most important purpose of a catalogue is to provide information by which one can access the resources described.
-In ISO19115-1 the distrubutionInfo package contains and provides this information describing both online and offline access methods, contacts, and instructions.*
+In ISO 19115-1 the distrubutionInfo package contains and provides this information describing both online and offline access methods, contacts, and instructions.*

 | | |
 | --- | --- |